fossabot/Discord-Discrim-Seeker/README.md

 Note that Discord may decide to restrict your account from changing your username or terminate your account altogether as a result of using this selfbot.

+## NOTICES :
-NOTICE : I don't use selfbots on both my accounts.
+#### I don't use selfbots on both my accounts.
 I manually change names to get my preferred discriminator and tested in different environments.

+#### Discord has a limit of tag changing 1/day.
+So bot will only be able to change your tag once a day.

 ## Risks of Selfbots
 A clear text that is written on Discord website about selfbots: